iYagoMR/ncr-system/README.md

 # Non-Conformance Reporting (NCR) System Enhancement

 This project was developed during a college competition involving 7 teams, where my team's solution was recognized as one of the best. **Haver & Boecker Niagara**, a global leader in industrial processing solutions, approached us to enhance their Non-Conformance Reporting (NCR) system.
-The existing system was outdated and inefficient, relying on cumbersome methods that slowed down processes and led to errors.
+The existing system was outdated and inefficient, relying on excel spreadsheets.
 Our solution modernized the NCR workflow, making it faster, more intuitive, and fully digital.

 The application was developed using **ASP.NET** and is designed to be fully **responsive**, ensuring it works seamlessly across a variety of devices and screen sizes, from desktop computers to mobile phones.